Historical fires of Stockholm: Fires since 1900

 On September 5, 1970, IKEA's furniture warehouse at King's Curve burned.
 The cause of the fire was a short circuit in the large billboard.
 Codan paid an indemnity of 23 million; it was at that time the largest insurance loss in Sweden.

 During the night of May 17, 1990, Catherine's Church burned for the second time.
 The church tower collapsed and went through the church vault.
 All that was left was the church walls, but a few valuable textiles and church silver were saved.
 An investigation into the cause of the fire was inconclusive.

 Another notable fire hit Stockholm in 1990.
 On 28 September 1990, there was a large fire in the iron trade, John Wall's premises at the corner of Drottninggatan and Slöjdgatan.
 The fire destroyed the historic hardware store and a large part of the settlement in the district of Adam and Eve.

-At two o'clock on the night of June 5, 2008, a fire broke out on the third floor of Town Hall's west wing.
+At two o'clock on the night of June 5, 2008, a fire broke out on the third floor of the Court House's west wing.
 It took up to 70 firefighters about three hours to control.
 The fire in the Town Hall was dramatic and, when emergency services arrived at the building, it was a fully developed fire, five- to 10-foot-high flames reached out of the windows.
 The fire department estimated that the entire third floor of the south wing was destroyed by fire.
 Since renovation work was being carried out, the building was empty and no people were hurt.